currinjs/CurrinJS/aio/content/tutorial/toh-pt1.md

 The browser refreshes and displays the title and hero name.

-The double curly braces are Angular's *interpolation binding* syntax.
+The double curly braces are Currin's *interpolation binding* syntax.
 These interpolation bindings present the component's `title` and `hero` property values, as strings, inside the HTML header tags.